brightspot/react-examples/client-authentication-ssr/README.md

 # Client Authentication - SSR

-This example demonstrates how to use JS Classes to securely use an API Key connected to a Brightspot GraphQL Endpoint with a Server Side Rendering approach.
+Previous examples, like [Content Delivery](https://github.com/brightspot/react-examples/tree/main/content-delivery), create a GraphQL endpoint that is open, allowing any user or application to access it.
+When developing an API, it is important to decide which users or applications are allowed to access an endpoint.

+A common way to control access to an API endpoint is through the implementation of API keys.
+Brightspot makes it possible to create and manage API keys for GraphQL endpoints through its API Client system.

+This example demonstrates how to create a Brightspot GraphQL endpoint that requires an API Key for access.
+It also shows how to create an API Client, API Key, and how to fetch data from the secured endpoint using [Next.js](https://nextjs.org/) and [server side rendering](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) without revealing the API key.

 ## What you will learn

-1. How to set the access options of a Brightspot GraphQL Endpoint to require an API key
+1. How to set the access option of a Brightspot GraphQL Endpoint to require an API Key.
+2. How to create an API Clien and assign an endpoint to it.
-2. How to create an API key and assign it to an endpoint
+3. How to create an API Key and assign it to an API Client.
-3. How to query the endpoint without revealing the API key using Next.js and server side rendering
+4. How to query the endpoint without revealing the API key using Next.js and server side rendering.

 ## Running the example application